almereyda/awesome-starred/README.md

 ## SCSS

+- [hyphacoop/digitalgarden](https://github.com/hyphacoop/digitalgarden) - A public notebook / digital garden for The Bentway’s Digital and/as Public Space Micro-Residency
 - [divio/diataxis-documentation-framework](https://github.com/divio/diataxis-documentation-framework) - "The Grand Unified Theory of Documentation" (David Laing) - a popular and transformative documentation authoring framework
 - [kdevo/osprey-delight](https://github.com/kdevo/osprey-delight) - Osprey Delight is the free-minded artist's choice for a clutter-free and blazingly fast single-page portfolio.
 - [rmsubekti/the-roots-home](https://github.com/rmsubekti/the-roots-home) - I am not root, this is a hugo theme.